ASSOCIATE PROF. DR. NADHRATUL WARDAH BINTI HJ. SALMAN

 Biography | |

 Nadhratul Wardah Salman graduated with a Bachelor of Laws (LL.B) from the International Islamic University Malaysia.
-Subsequently, she completed a Master in Sports Policy followed with a Master of Law (LL.M).
-Out of her curiosity on the dynamic relationship between sports and law, she pursued her Ph.D at Manchester Metropolitan University focusing on the legal and safety issues of children’s sports.
-Her current areas of interest in teaching and research include Sports Law, Law of Torts, Constitutional Law, and Human Rights Law.
-Currently researching on combating match-fixing in sports, she also has a particular obsession in exploring the evolving legal context of duty of care in sports.
-Wardah has been building a significant leadership capacity for the past 15 years.
-She has been entrusted with managerial responsibilities such as the Deputy Dean, Deputy Director, and Residential College Master.
-She has also supervised and coordinated more than 50 sports events as well as community engagement projects.
-Actively participating in fitness and recreational activities, Wardah competed in numerous sports and martial arts tournaments for approximately 30 years.
-She represented UM in athletics (2007-2017) with the greatest achievement being awarded ‘UM Sportswoman of the Year’ in 2010.
-She was a member of Disciplinary Committee of the Malaysian Hockey Confederation (2009-2014) and a think tank member of the Institute for Youth Research Malaysia (2012-2016).
-She was recently appointed by the Football Association of Malaysia as a member of the National Dispute Resolution Chamber (2022-2025). |
+She then completed a Master's in Sports Policy and a Master of Laws (LL.M).
+Driven by her curiosity about the dynamic relationship between sports and law, she pursued her Ph.D at Manchester Metropolitan University, focusing on the legal and safety issues surrounding children's sports.
+Her teaching and research interests include Sports Law, the Law of Torts, Sports Governance and Policy, and Human Rights.
+She is researching ways to combat match-fixing in sports and is particularly interested in the evolving legal context of the duty of care in sports.
+Over the past 20 years, Wardah has developed significant leadership skills.
+She has held various managerial positions, including Deputy Dean, Deputy Director, and Residential College Master.
+In addition, she has supervised and coordinated over 50 sports events and community engagement projects.
+Wardah is actively involved in fitness and recreational activities and has competed in numerous sports and martial arts tournaments for approximately 30 years.
+She represented Universiti Malaya in athletics from 2007 to 2024, with her most notable achievement being named 'UM Sportswoman of the Year' in 2010.
+She was a member of the Disciplinary Committee of the Malaysian Hockey Confederation from 2009 to 2014.
+She served as a think tank member for the Institute for Youth Research Malaysia (IYRES) from 2012 to 2016.
+Currently, she is a member of the National Dispute Resolution Chamber for the Football Association of Malaysia (FAM) for the term 2022-2025. |

 Publication